-The Chamber office at 114 E. Main, in downtown Locust Grove, is open several days a week for you to get information about the town or to ask questions.
+The Chamber office at 114 E. Main, in downtown Locust Grove, is open at various hours and on various days for you to get information about the town or to ask questions.
 The office is shared with the Locust Grove Arts Alliance, and you can also view the LGAA’s current exhibits.

 The new LGAA/Chamber office officially opened on Oct.
 14, 2017, during the Cruise and Crawl and In An Instant Photo Contest/Show.
 A grant for Fresh Paint Days made the new exterior possible.